 Note on SPOILERS: This review is for the final book of The Hunger Games trilogy.
 It’s impossible to discuss without giving spoilers for both The Hunger Games and Catching Fire.
-That said, read at the risk of your potential enjoyment of the earlier books in this series.

-The Mockingjay is an unsatisfying finish and the weakest of the three, but the reason is hard to pinpoint.
-Whatever criticism can be heaped upon The Mockingjay can be applied to the other books: the frenetic pacing, the crummy love-triangle, an unlikable protagonist, etc. In The Mockingjay, however, these flaws are amped up and harder to overlook.
+The Mockingjay is an unsatisfying finish and the weakest of the three books, but the reason is hard to pinpoint.
+Whatever criticism can be heaped upon The Mockingjay can be applied to the other books: the frenetic pacing, the crummy love triangle, an unlikable protagonist, etc. In The Mockingjay, however, these flaws are amped up and harder to overlook.
 It lacks the spare moments of warmth and hope that were always found in the others.
 I don’t think it’s solid to write off a book as “too dark,” but the moments of darkness in The Mockingjay come at the expense of everything that has been previously established.
 Characters act out of sorts, seemingly for the express purpose of sinking the book faster.
 (In critiquing such actions, I’ll be careful to not give away the body count or ending; additionally, so much happens in this book that the details given here aren’t as spoiler-y as they may seem.)

-Gale and Katniss share moments alone that I think are supposed to be meaningful, but they’ve drifted so far apart that it no longer feels genuine when she calls him her best friend.
+Gale and Katniss share moments alone that I think are supposed to be meaningful, but they’ve drifted so far from each other that it no longer feels genuine when she calls him her best friend.
 Collins wants the most out of her love triangle and isn’t going to let a little lack of compatibility get in her way.
 (I don’t imagine the filmmakers will either, have you seen the gorgeous men they found to play Gale and Peeta?)
-In this book, Collins has lost her grip on the lead characters and it falls to the reader to remember what was initially compelling about them.
+In this book, Collins has lost her grip on the lead characters, and it falls to the reader to remember what was initially compelling about them.

 Once Katniss’s sister, Prim, tells her to cut a deal with Coin by agreeing to be the Mockingjay, Katniss does so.
 From this point, there’s much of the same pageantry as when the Capitol prepared her for the Games.
 There is much talk of what she should wear, how she should be styled, what she should say etc. It becomes clear that Katniss can’t be given a script; she only does well in real world scenarios.
 To create propaganda for the rebellion, they decide to film her participation in minor, controlled battle situations.
 Because these scenes are so much about playacting, it becomes difficult to see Katniss as a real player in a real rebellion.
 Once this happens, it seems there is less and less at stake even as the tension of the book begins in earnest.

-Then Peeta arrives in 13 after being brainwashed (‘hijacked’) by the Capitol into a dark version of himself who hates and distrusts Katniss.
+Then Peeta arrives in 13 after being brainwashed (“hijacked”) by the Capitol into a dark version of himself who hates and distrusts Katniss.
 Until this point, Peeta’s strength has been one of the brighter points of the trilogy.
 He is steady and dependable, bringing a warmth that is lacking in all the other major players.
 Katniss must now try to win Peeta back over to himself, but she’s not terribly interested in doing so.
 While Katniss has been cold in the past, her strength and compassion for the underdogs of the world made her palatable.
 She slips from that standard here.

 When these books began, Katniss, Peeta, etc. were the counterbalance to the Capitol’s cruelty and coldness.
 Now that Peeta has been damaged and Katniss is unfeeling, there is little separating the two groups.
-This is something Collins plays with as she contrasts the propaganda of District 13 with the pageanty of the Capitol.
+This is something Collins plays with as she contrasts the propaganda of District 13 with the pageantry of the Capitol.
 It’s an interesting contrast to show the similarities between Presidents Coin and Snow, but dragging Katniss down also is on par with having Han, Luke, and Leia decide to be petulant, selfish jerks in The Return of the Jedi.
 It just doesn’t work.

 So long as Katniss is going to sacrifice her better self for the sake of the rebellion, you’d think she’d be good at moving it along, right?
 Katniss tells her comrades and camera crew that she’s supposed to deviate from the schedule of photo ops for a real mission.
 When she leads them into a corner and feels guilty that they’re dying one after another, she confesses: